 You’re an insanely busy startup founder, not a work visa master.
 If you’re struggling to understand your work visa options, don’t spend another second worrying about it—we have you covered!
 We spend every day helping startup founders understand their options, and preparing visa applications without mountains of paperwork or the hassle of hiring an immigration attorney.
 In this post, we cover the most common questions about the B-1 visitor visa.

-What is the B-1 Visa?
+What is the B-1 visa?

 The boring definition: The B-1 visa is a temporary, non-immigrant visa that allows you to visit the U.S. for business-related activities.